Peabody Awards: Peabody judging

 The Peabody Awards judging process changed in 2014.
 Previously, more than 1,000 entries were evaluated by some 30 committees composed of a number of faculty, staff, and students from the University of Georgia and other higher education institutions across the country.
 Each committee was charged with screening or listening to a small number of entries and delivering written recommendations to the Peabody Board of Jurors, a ~17-member panel of scholars, critics, and media-industry professionals.
 Beginning in 2015, the preliminary round of judging is done by faculty members at major research universities across the United States, most of which are not at UGA.
 The 18-member Board of Jurors selects the nominees and winners each year.
 Board members discuss recommended entries as well as their own selections at three intensive preliminary meetings.
 The Board convenes at the University of Georgia in early April for final screenings and deliberations.
 Each entrant is judged on its own merit, and only unanimously selected programs receive a Peabody Award.
 For many years, there was no set number of awards issued.
 However, in 2016 the program instituted the Peabody 30, representing the best programs out of a field of 60 nominees.
-Prior to this, the all-time record for Peabody Award recipients in a single year was 46 in 2013.